 Canada In the Fall (Fred Olsen Cruises onboard the Black Watch)

 Depart 22nd September 2018 – 26 nights

-Canada comes to life in the fall, so join Black Watch to immerse yourself in astonishing autumnal beauty, with chances to explore colourful landscapes and discover photo opportunities galore.
+Canada comes to life in the fall, so join Fred Olsen's Black Watch cruise ship to immerse yourself in astonishing autumnal beauty, with chances to explore colourful landscapes and discover photo opportunities galore.

 After whetting your appetite for what’s to come on your Canadian exploration in rugged Killybegs – situated on Ireland’s Wild Atlantic Way – you’ll cross the Atlantic to St John’s.
 The countryside views on offer from Signal Hill in St John's are not to be missed, especially at this time of the year.
 A call into Halifax, capital of Nova Scotia, is followed by a stop in historic Charlottetown.
 You'll be perfectly placed to explore the rich forests of Prince Edward Island’s Confederation Trail, bursting with autumn splendour.
 You will then have the chance to bask in the small-town charm and ambience of Baie-Comeau, before Port Saguenay serves as your gateway to the beautiful Saguenay Fjord National Park.
 Sailing of the Saguenay River comes next as you head for classical Quebec City, where the icons of the UNESCO-listed Old City, such as the grand Château Frontenac and Cathedral-Basilica of Notre-Dame de Québec await.
 For another display of spectacular fall foliage, take a tour to the Laurentian Mountains – one of the best places to observe Canada’s natural beauty.